IBM/db2sock-ibmi/ILE-PROC/README.md

 In fact, XMLSERVICE uses _ILECALL from the ILE RPG code.
 While _ILECALL is appealing for simplicity (do it all), 'staring PASE' will slow down performance experienced with XMLSERVICE (nobody likes slow).

+## Last word

+Ultimately we may require something better than QZRUCLSP(ish) style API out of IBM i OS (above).
+Something new, to avoid pass by value 'mess'caused by blocked MI instructions (limiting).
+Aka, perhaps something like _ILECALL for PASE, but ILE API.
+Anyway, by changing IBM i OS, of course, we would set a stake in version supported.
+However, at moment, protocol is not clear, therefore experimentation has value.
+Also, unlikely a fast path "add yourself' compile interface would be supported.
+All in all, much left unexplored to really jump to conclusion.